stephenrkell/liballocs/README.md

 incompatible ways (think language VMs, file formats, middlewares...).
 To avoid these, liballocs is a minimal extension of Unix-like abstractions broadly in the spirit of Smalltalk-style dynamism, designed to counter both of these problems.
-These provide a foundation for features such as:
+It provides a foundation for features such as:

 * run-time type checking in C, C++ and other unsafe languages
 * type-checked linking, including dynamic linking